Skip to main content

 How do we know if our website is accessible?

-Automated scanners catch roughly 30% of accessibility issues.
-The rest require manual testing — including screen reader testing, keyboard navigation review, and assessment of content structure.
-A proper audit will tell you exactly where you stand.
+Automated tools catch roughly 30% of issues.
+The rest require manual testing — screen reader use, keyboard navigation review, and assessment of content structure and labelling.
+If you have only ever run a free tool over your site, you do not yet have an accurate picture.

 What does remediation involve?

 It depends on what the audit finds.
-Common issues include insufficient colour contrast, missing image descriptions, unlabelled form fields, poor heading structure, and content that cannot be navigated by keyboard.
-We prioritise by risk and work through fixes systematically, with documentation at each stage.
+Common issues include insufficient colour contrast, missing image descriptions, unlabelled form fields, poor heading structure, and content that cannot be navigated by keyboard alone.
+I prioritise by risk and work through fixes methodically, with documentation at each stage.

 How long does an audit take?

-A typical audit for a 20-50 page website takes 5-10 business days from engagement to report.
-Remediation timelines depend on the volume and complexity of findings.
+A typical audit for a 20–50 page site takes 5–10 business days from engagement to report.
+Remediation timelines depend on the volume and complexity of findings — I scope that clearly once the audit is complete.

 Do you provide documentation for funders or boards?

 Yes.
-Our audit reports are written in plain English and structured for non-technical audiences.
-They include an executive summary, prioritised findings, and a remediation roadmap — suitable for board papers and funder reporting.
+Audit reports are written for non-technical audiences.
+They include an executive summary, prioritised findings with risk ratings, and a remediation roadmap suitable for board papers and funder reporting.

 Start with an audit, not an assumption.

-A Digital Capacity Diagnosis includes an accessibility review as one of its three assessment pillars.
-It is the fastest way to understand your current compliance position — with findings your board can act on.
+A Digital Capacity Diagnosis includes an accessibility review alongside security, performance, search visibility, and governance.
+It is the most efficient way to understand where you stand — with findings your board can act on and funders can reference.

 Looking for ongoing accessibility monitoring?